SAP/curated-resources-for-domain-driven-design/knowledgebase/concepts/additional-concepts/antipatterns.md

   Explanation of common anti-patterns and how to avoid them.

 - [Anti-Patterns in Platform Engineering (StackSpot)](https://www.stackspot.com/en/blog/platform-engineering-mastering-patterns)
-  Insights into platform engineering and how to master avoiding anti-patterns.
+  Insights into platform engineering and how to avoiding anti-patterns.

 - [Salesforce Anti-Patterns (SalesforceBen)](https://www.salesforceben.com/a-guide-to-6-salesforce-anti-patterns/)
   An overview of six Salesforce-specific anti-patterns.